vineshgvk/PII-Data/README.md

 This model has three hyper-parameters namely Learning Rate, Number of Training Epochs, Per Device Train Batch Size.We used ML flow to track different training runs by logging hyper parameters and performance metrics such as F1 score, precision, and recall.

-Additionally we used also TensorBoard is used to visualize training metrics like loss, F1 score, precision, and recall in real-time.This visualization aids in optimizing the training process and diagnosing any issues quickly.
+Additionally we also used TensorBoard to visualize training metrics like loss, F1 score, precision, and recall in real-time.This visualization aids in optimizing the training process and diagnosing any issues quickly.

 ## Model Analysis